bowmanjd/pscargastalk/slides/slides.md

 layout: fact
 ---

-## Use case #3
+## An Ecosystem

-You or an accomplice needs to accomplish a specific task for which Powershell has a relevant and well-maintained module or script.
+Your task may already have an existing Powershell module or script.

 <!-- Powershell might be the right choice if it has the right module available.
 Want to interface with Azure?
 Manipulate an Excel document?
 Powershell is a well-respected for both of those tasks, for instance. -->